 Cornell Cinema shall not increase graduate/professional student ticket prices without formally requesting and receiving the express approval of the GPSA.

 Cornell Cinema shall make a reasonable effort to maintain the range and quality of programming it currently provides, considering limitations that may be imposed by venue availability and alterations in funding from other sources, including ticket sales.

+Cornell Cinema shall seek to diversify its funding sources in order to avoid relying on GPSA support.

+Cornell Cinema should seek to provide graduate students with more equitable ticket pricing, recognizing their comparatively greater financial contribution to Cornell Cinema relative to other students.

 Cornell Cinema shall make a reasonable effort to keep GPSA informed about any significant changes to its organizational and functional structure to ensure collaboration between GPSA and Cornell Cinema can remain most beneficial for both parties involved.
 Cornell Cinema shall keep collecting information on how many graduate and professional students attend Cornell Cinema events and present this information to the GPSA.

 This provision may be suspended by a ⅔ majority of the seated GPSA Appropriations Committee membership upon notice to the Voting Membership of the GPSA, in accordance with previous communications between the GPSA and Cornell Cinema.

-Appropriations Committee, GPSA General Body, and Cornell Cinema during the 2018-2020 byline funding cycle, the Cinema’s future funding requests shall be automatically approved by the GPSA as specified in the schedule below.
-Pursuant to this agreement, the Cinema is not required to submit a formal application to receive the SAF funding outlined in Table 1:

-The following language was agreed upon by both Cornell Cinema and Graduate & Professional Student Assembly during the fee setting year for the 2018-2020 funding cycle fees.
-In this, the Assembly has agreed to the following schedule of funding.
-This provision may only be modified by a unanimous vote of the seated voting membership of the Graduate & Professional Student Assembly.

-This agreement shall expire after the 2026-2028 byline cycle.
-During the byline application process for 2028- 393 2030, Cornell Cinema may elect to re-apply for byline funding, in the same manner as other byline applicants.
-The Assembly, in evaluating Cornell Cinema’s request, may choose to maintain the current level of funding, cease byline funding, or pursue an alternative course of action.
-Should the Assembly and Cinema choose to keep funding the Cinema, the Cinema must re-apply for funding pursuant to the guidelines in effect at that time.

-Table 1:

-Future funding of Cornell Cinema as agreed upon between GPSA Appropriations and Cornell Cinema.

-2020–2022

-SAF Amount requested $9

-2022–2024

-$7

-2024–2026

-$5

-2026-2028

-$3

 Cornell Concert Commission (CCC)

 All obligations listed in Appendix B, Section VIII.A